 There are five types of ulcerative colitis based on their location.
 These are:

 - Ulcerative proctitis: This type of ulcerative colitis is confined to an area near the anus and rectum, and one of the early signs of this type is bleeding.
 This type of colitis is considered to be a milder form of the disease.

-- Proctosigmoiditis: In this type of ulcerative colitis, the rectum and the sigmoid colon are inflamed, and the patient shows symptoms like cramps in the abdomen, bloody diarrhea, and the inability to pass a motion despite the urge to do so.
+- Proctosigmoiditis: In this type the rectum and the sigmoid colon are inflamed, and the patient shows symptoms like cramps in the abdomen, bloody diarrhea, and the inability to pass a motion despite the urge to do so.

 - Left-sided colitis: This ulcerative colitis extends from the rectum to the sigmoid and the descending colon.
 The symptoms are similar to those in proctosigmoiditis, and the patient may also experience unexplained weight loss.

 - Pancolitis: This type of colitis affects the colon entirely and results in bloody diarrhea, cramps in the abdomen, pain, and severe fatigue.

 - Acute severe ulcerative colitis: This is an acute form that affects the entire colon and results in severe symptoms such as diarrhea, fatigue, abdominal cramps, and fever.
 Many patients with this condition are often unable to eat due to nausea.

 Depending upon which part of the colon is affected by this condition, the symptoms can vary widely.
 Some common symptoms include:

 When ulcerative colitis occurs in children, they are deficient in normal growth.
 Most patients with this condition have mild to moderate symptoms, and these symptoms are often interspersed with a period of remission when the patient is completely asymptomatic.